anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

    to check the compliance of systems configuration against respective CIS benchmarks :cite:p:`cisben`.

-It is strongly recommend to protect all repositories, such as Linux repositories and Docker registries, against the corruption of their data and unauthorised access, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and
+It is strongly recommended to protect all repositories, such as Linux repositories and Docker registries, against the corruption of their data and unauthorised access, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and